 There are many things to consider when buying a pet and there have been several warnings about scams and exorbitant pet prices, as well as concerns about impulse buying and neglect.
-Research by the Kennel Club shows that many people buying a puppy over lockdown did so without carrying out the necessary research, and 15% now admit they weren’t ready to buy a canine friend.
+Research by the Kennel Club shows that many people who bought a puppy over lockdown did so without carrying out the necessary research, and 15% now admit they weren’t ready to buy a canine friend.
 Over a quarter also said they paid money before seeing their puppy, while 42% didn’t see the puppy’s breeding environment in real-life or via a video call.
 Most worryingly, almost a quarter of new dog owners believe their puppy could have originated from a puppy farm, where puppies are bred with little or no regard for the health and welfare of the animals.

 Scammers taking advantage

-What happens after lockdown?
+What happens now that we're out of lockdown?

 What to consider if you want to buy a puppy

 If you haven’t yet bought a puppy but are still thinking about it, there’s a lot you’ll need to consider before making your final decision.
 A government landmark legislation, known as Lucy’s Law, was introduced in England in April 2020 and means that animals must be born and reared in a safe environment, alongside their mother.
 They must also be sold from their place of birth.
 Anyone wanting to buy a new puppy or kitten must deal directly with a breeder or adopt from a rescue centre.
 You should also think about who will look after your pet if you won’t be at home on a regular basis, as well as the costs involved, such as:

 Pet insurance is also an important consideration as it can provide valuable peace of mind when it comes to unexpected vet bills and will help to keep your pet happy and healthy.

 Having a pet is known to help reduce their owner’s stress levels, but pets can also suffer from their own stress and anxiety.
 Signs that your pet might be suffering from separation anxiety include: